-A burst fade is defined by the hair being tapered around the ear and the back of the head, creating a semi-circular appearance.
-This is the perfect option for someone who wants a hair design, and it can fit in nicely with the fade for an edgy yet modern approach.
+A burst fade combined with a hair design is for men who want to add some cool factor to their look.
 Hair designs are a fantastic way to show off your personality and style preference, and there are so many different options to choose from.
 You can opt for a lightning streak, zigzag pattern, geometric design, or a more subtle line; the choice is yours.
 There is no denying that this is a look that will get you noticed and make a statement.
-So, think about what you want and the industry you work in before taking the plunge.

-One of the best things about the burst fade is that it can be created with hair of any texture and length, including wavy hair.
-It works especially well with this hair type because it provides a bit of a contrast.
-Pairing fades and wavy hair can help to highlight your natural wave further while making your hair look neater and more polished.
+One of the best things about the burst fade is that it can be created with hair of any texture and length, including wavy hairstyles for men.
+It works especially well with this hair type because it provides a bit of contrast.
+Pairing fades, and wavy hair can help to highlight your natural wave further while making your hair look neater and more polished.
 This makes styling easier and can be incredibly flattering.

 Is a burst fade a mullet?